davidsonz/Travel-Website/_subposts/London2015.md

 <a target="_blank" href="http://www.nhm.ac.uk/visit/exhibitions/ice-rink.html">Ice Skating</a>!

 We finally went Ice Skating in London!
-We went to the one at the Natural History Museum, everyone told us the Sommerset house one was the more traditional but this was the one we wanted to do.
+We went to the one at the Natural History Museum, everyone told us the Somerset house one was the more traditional but this was the one we wanted to do.

 We were joined by Louise and Lucy for the day.
-Lucy was less than enthusiastic for the Ice Skating but we all survived and headed to <a target="_blank" href="https://www.choccywoccydoodah.com/">Choccywoccydoodah</a> for Hot Chosolates and Brownies afterwards.
+Lucy was less than enthusiastic for the Ice Skating but we all survived and headed to <a target="_blank" href="https://www.choccywoccydoodah.com/">Choccywoccydoodah</a> for Hot Chocolates and Brownies afterwards.

 <img src="https://adventuresofthetravellingtwins.com/Photos/2015-12-26-LondonChristmas2015/iceskate1.jpg" class="image1">
 <img src="https://adventuresofthetravellingtwins.com/Photos/2015-12-26-LondonChristmas2015/iceskate2.jpg" class="image1">